-UVC light can kill bacteria, virus, molds and fungus by breaking apart the pathogens’ DNA leaving it unable to
+UVC light can kill bacteria and viruses by breaking apart their DNA leaving it unable to function or reproduce.*

-For over 50 years UVC light has been used by hospitals and laboratories to keep their facilities sterile.
+For over 50 years UVC light has been used by hospitals and laboratories to keep their facilities disinfected.

 Smart-object recognition technology has enabled UVC light to go beyond disinfecting boxes, rooms,